tmenochet/PowerSpray/README.md

 PowerSpray leverages Kerberos preauthentication in order to:
   - Identify valid usernames from an unauthenticated perspective (enumeration)
-  - Retrieve encrypted material for users that do not have preauthentication required (AS-REP roasting)
+  - Retrieve encrypted material for users that do not have preauthentication required (roasting)
   - Validate plain-text passwords against domain users (spraying)
   - Validate NTLM password hashes dumped from a compromised domain against another target domain in order to identify credential reuse (stuffing)